HCF REWIND NO.167. GODZILLA VS MECHAGODZILLA AKA GOJIRA TAI MEKAGOJIRA [Japan 1993]

 In 1992, the United Nations establishes the United Nations Godzilla Countermeasures Centre to stop Godzilla.
 The remains of Mecha-King Ghidorah are salvaged from the ocean and used to create two anti-Godzilla machines: a flying gunship called Garuda, and a robot Godzilla, Mechagodzilla.
 Two years later, Kazuma Aoki, one of Garuda’s engineers, is transferred to G-Force, the elite corps dedicated to fighting Godzilla.
 Meanwhile, a mission to Adona Island in the Bering Sea to examine two large Pteranodon eggs finds that one has already hatched, unleashing Rodan, who may have been irradiated by a nearby nuclear waste dump.
 Godzilla appears to battle Rodan and fatally wounds him while the humans escape with the other egg.
 In Kyoto, it hatches, to reveal…a baby Godzilla….

 Godzilla Vs Mechagodzilla, which doesn’t bear much resemblance to the 1974 film of the same name, seems to be usually regarded as the best of the Heisei series.
 I don’t think it quite reaches the heights of Godzilla Vs King Ghidorah, and I slightly prefer Godzilla Vs Biollante and Godzilla Vs Mothra too, but that’s probably more a case of personal preference than anything else.
 Every critic’s opinion of every single film is influenced by what he or she does or doesn’t like.
 Godzilla Vs Mechagodzilla may very well be the fastest, most action-packed Godzilla film ever, an almost non-stop series of monster rampages and confrontations, and that’s enough for many fans.
-Perhaps in reaction to criticisms of the previous three films being convoluted in terms of their plots [partially justified, but at least two of them tried to do some new things], this is a much simpler affair, allowing a greater emphasis of the emotions of the actual monsters, but it’s also underdeveloped and has some things which just don’t work, while the humans are very bland.
+Perhaps in reaction to criticisms of the previous three films being convoluted in terms of their plots [partially justified, but at least two of them tried to do some new things], this is a much simpler affair, allowing for a greater emphasis of the emotions of the actual monsters, but it’s also underdeveloped and has some things which just don’t work, while the humans are very bland.
 This really is one of those Godzilla films where you forget about the characters and just won’t be able to remember them after you’ve watched it!
 It deserves the highest of praise, though, for bringing back a baby Godzilla, making him genuinely cute and lovable, and actually getting him to look like he is an offspring of Godzilla this time unlike the freak of the 1960’s films.

 In 1993, Toho decided to bring their Godzilla series to an end.
 The reason?
 An American Godzilla movie had been approved and was in pre-production.
 I will detail the long and convoluted history of the US Godzilla when I get to the 1998 film [if I can bear to watch it again].
 For a while Toho flirted with using King Kong again, but this still time they were not allowed the rights full stop.
-Mechni-Kong was considered again, and amongst several treatments one sounds especially cool – people were going to be injected into Godzilla Fantastic Voyage-style and encounter creatures inside him.
+Mechni-Kong was considered again, and amongs several treatments one sounds especially cool – people were going to be injected into Godzilla Fantastic Voyage-style and encounter creatures inside him.
 It didn’t happen though, so three other popular older monsters were brought back, and a new screenwriter, Wataru Mimura, employed in writing the script.
 Changes made in various drafts included Mechagodzilla originally being able to separate into two robo-vehicles, there originally being two normal-sized Pteranodons and one becoming Rodan, and there being a flashback set in prehistoric times where Godzillasaurus [Godzilla’s progenitor, as seen in Godzilla Vs King Ghidorah] fought a Pterandon.
 Director Takao Okawara wanted Godzilla to die, and for a while Baby Godzilla was going to be transformed by Godzilla’s escaping life energy into a new Godzilla.
 The finished film had some scenes cut to keep down the running time, Godzilla films apparently unable to run more than 106 min.
 Baby turned against Azuro Goro, the woman who befriends him, in one scene, while another woman in G-Force was revealed as a cyborg!
 Godzilla Vs Mechagodzilla was another hit, and, of course, the Americans hadn’t even started filming yet.

 Godzilla Vs Mechagodzilla wastes no time in getting going, very much in fact like the 1974 picture.
 The opening introduction revealing Mechagodzilla deserves credit for not replicating the same introductory shot that had been used twice in the 70’s and also for Mechni-Kong.
 We quickly meet our human hero Kazuma Aoki, and it soon seems obvious that far more than the two scenes I mention above were cut from Godzilla Vs Mechagodzilla.
 The whole human side of the story seems very rushed and appears to have scenes missing.
 Though Masahiro Takashima, son of Tadao Takashima from King Kong Vs Godzilla who also appeared in this film, has a likeable goofy presence as Kazuma, his character isn’t fleshed out and just seems ridiculous with his Pteranodon obsession.
 Never mind, we soon switch to Adona Island and meet both Rodan and Godzilla within minutes.
 They both have great introductions, Rodan quietly flying into view in a beautifully shot night time scene, and Godzilla’s tail, body, then head revealed as he emerges out of the water.
 They fight, and when the fight is over, scarcely fifteen minutes have passed!
 We then spend a lot of time with Baby Godzilla when he is hatched [another good introductory scene, with the camera choosing to reveal his face at the last moment and with even some POV shots helping to convey the poor creature’s confusion], and Godzilla goes back to the sea after defeating Mechagodzilla and G-Force and wrecking much of Kyoto, but both he and Rodan return soon.
 In Tokyo, Mechagodzilla fights Rodan, then Godzilla.
 Phew!